MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data-for-development-in-azure-sql-database.md

     <PackageReference Include="Newtonsoft.Json" Version="13.X.X" />
     ```

-Time to deploy the Azure Function to Azure.
+Time to deploy the Azure Function App to Azure.

-### Deploy the Azure Function to Azure
+### Deploy the Azure Function App to Azure

 1. In the **Visual Studio Code** integrated terminal, run the following command to deploy the Azure Function to Azure: